 Finding a flat was also really easy.
 The first week in Cairo, I stayed in a hostel.
 During that time, I checked out different parts of the city and decided that I wanted to live in Maadi.
 Maadi is a nice area in the city where a lot of foreigners live.
 The buildings are broadly spread and especially the apartments for rent in Maadi and Degla are bigger than you will find them in most other parts the city.
 The streets of Maadi are full of trees, providing shade and clean air.
 I subscribed to a couple of Facebook group where people exchange rooms and within no time I founded a nice furnished residence.

 During my first weeks in Cairo, I started to explore the city and the culture.
 An interesting thing about Cairo is the public transport.
 As a Dutchie, I am used to trains and buses that depart and arrive at fixed times, that you can find back in timetables on your smartphone.
 Transport in Cairo is a little bit different.
 In the center areas, there are some metro lines.
 This is the fastest way to travel through the city.
 If you live too far from the metro station, you have two options: taxi or micro-bus.
 Taxi speaks for itself.
-Micro-bus was a new phenomenon to me.
-Micro buses are Volkswagen T3 buses that are converted something that is able to transport 15 humans.
+Micro-bus was a new phenomenon for me.
+Microbuses are Volkswagen T3 buses that are converted something that is able to transport 15 humans.
 In the city, there is no way that you will find any signs for a bus or any timetables.
 When I asked people for a map to know where the buses go, they laughed at me, telling me: ‘’Ask the driver and you will know’’.

 The population in Maadi is mixed: you will find expats living beside the expats and the embassies.
 The people on the street that I have met are very friendly.
-The area feels safe, the streets are clean and is not so crowded when you compare it to other parts of the city.
+The area feels safe, the streets are clean and are not so crowded when you compare it to other parts of the city.

 For me as a student with low requirements, it is easy to find an apartment for rent.
 However, when you are used to higher living standards, you will find that the best way to find available residencies is by contacting a real estate agent.
-A real estate knows the neighbourhood very well and knows which apartments are available for rent or sale.
+A real estate knows the neighborhood very well and knows which apartments are available for rent or sale.

 Looking back on my first month in Egypt, I have had a great time.
-Meeting all those new people and exploring every day has been tiring sometimes, but in general it has been a really nice experience so far.
-I am looking forward to the next months and I’m excited find out if the culture shock will get me or not.
+Meeting all those new people and exploring every day has been tiring sometimes, but in general, it has been a really nice experience so far.
+I am looking forward to the next months and I’m excited to find out if the culture shock will get me or not.